priscillagautam77-design/Invasive-plant-species-Sweden/README.md

-# Invasive-plant-species-Sweden
-Distribution mapping and visualization of temporal patterns of Three invasive plant species in Sweden using GBIF data and R programming.
+# Distribution mapping and visualization of temporal patterns of Three invasive plant species in Sweden using GBIF data and R programming.
 # Overview
-The project compares the spatial distribution and examine temporal trends of three invasive plant species in Sweden using The aim of this project is to clean biodiversity data, explore spatial patterns, and visualize the distribution of an invasive plant species using R.
+The project compares the spatial distribution and examines the temporal trends of three invasive plant species in Sweden using biodiversity occurrence records from the Global Biodiversity Information Facility (GBIF).
+The aim of this project is to clean biodiversity data, compare and visualize the distribution pattern and temporal trend of three invasive plant species using R.
+# Research Question
+How are three invasive plant species distributed across Sweden, and how have their recorded occurrence changed through time?
+# Data source
+Occurrence data were downloaded from GBIF for:
+Impatiens glandulifera
+Lupinus polyphyllus '
+Heracleum mantegazzianum